heliocloud-data/platform/tools/fileregistry/CloudMe-data-access-spec-0.3.md

 The **id** field can only contain alphanumeric characters, dashes, or underscores.
 No spaces or other characters are allowed.

 The **id** field will match the fileRegistry files but does not have to match the sub-bucket names.
 The fileRegistry includes the **id**_YYYY.csv file indices and the optional **id**.json metadata file.

+## 3.2 Data items spanning multiple years

+Some data or model outputs span multiple years.
+An output product that covers 3 years, for example (2011-2013) would be index in "id"_2011.csv (based on the start date of the data).
+A time-based search that is looking for 2012 coverage would therefore not be able to find it, as no "id"_2012.csv file exists or is needed.
+To accommodate these edge cases, the **multiyear** field should be set to True, which will allow subsequent search layers to be aware that long-duration files exist in this dataset.

+This field should not be set for the typical case where a datafile extends slightly into the next year, but only when a datafile exists to provide data for a calendar year and that datafile would not be findable based purely on its given start date.

 ## 3.2 Status codes